Urigo/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_18.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="19.25"}}

-That's it! we just implemented our own authentication components using Meteor's Accounts API and Angular2-Material!
+That's it! we just implemented our own authentication components using Meteor's Accounts API and Angular Material!

 > Note that the recovery email won't be sent to the actual email address, since you need to configure `email` package to work with your email provider. you can read more about it [here](https://docs.meteor.com/api/email.html).